shopgate/cloud-sdk-boilerplate-extension/README.md

-# Shopgate Cloud - Extension Boilerplate
+# Shopgate Connect - Extension Boilerplate

 This boilerplate contains all important folders and files which are required for an extension.